 Heat the oil, then add the onions and fry till soft.
 Add the ginger, garlic pastes followed by the capsicum.
 Cook for a minute, then add the mince and the turmeric and cumin powders, plus salt.
-Once you've broken all the lumps, add the potato cubes and green chilies.
+Once you've broken all the lumps, add the potato cubes and green chillies.
 Cook until the mince is almost dry, then add the lemon juice and coriander leaves.
 Finally when mince is completely dry, sprinkle the garam masala and set aside to cool.

 In the meantime, take 1 egg, beat it well and set it aside.
 Then take an onion, peel it and cut it in half lengthwise.
 Slice each section into thin half-slices (soften these by sprinkling salt over the onion slices, leaving them for about 15 minutes, then washing them thoroughly and draining out all the water).
 Set aside.

-Next, prepare the dough:
+Next, prepare the dough

-Put all the ingredients in a bowl and knead into a soft pliable dough.
+Put all the dough ingredients in a bowl and knead into a soft pliable dough.
 Immediately, divide the dough into 4 equal-sized balls.
 Roll each ball out to about 7 inches diameter (it will be thin but that's fine).

 Grease two pie-plates or any round pan, even a cake pan will do.